Skip to main content

 • The Commission can retroactively designate a supplier as high-risk and require phase-out of already-deployed components within 36 months, a first in EU cybersecurity law

-• Fines for revised CSA supply chain violations could reach 7% of global turnover, the highest penalty ceiling in the current EU cybersecurity stack
+• Fines for revised CSA supply chain violations could reach 7% of global turnover; AI Act fines for prohibited practices reach the same ceiling — these are the highest penalty ceilings in the current EU regulatory stack

-• A single regulatory exposure matrix across all four frameworks converts fragmented compliance programs into one strategic vendor governance conversation
+• A single regulatory exposure matrix across all five frameworks converts fragmented compliance programs into one strategic vendor governance conversation

 7%Maximum fine under revised CSA (of global turnover)European Commission CSA2 proposal, January 2026